ArlingtonMA/arlingtonma.info/docs/_pages/about.md

 We're just getting started, please see our [Project Roadmap for future plans](https://github.com/ArlingtonMA/arligntonma.info/wiki/Project-Roadmap).

 This website is not affiliated with town government in Arlington, MA, and is run by volunteers.
+We hope to work with the town going forward to improve transparency in local government.